Sector Mean Reversion on Hong Kong Stocks (HKSE): 6.36% CAGR, +4.75% vs Hang Seng

 2008-2009: The crash and the recovery

-2008 was -53.09%, against SPY's -34.31%, an 18.78-point gap in the wrong direction.
+2008 was -53.09%, against the Hang Seng's -34.31%, an 18.78-point gap in the wrong direction.
 HK's heavy exposure to mainland Chinese financial and real estate companies amplified the GFC shock.
 Property stocks and banks that had surged in 2007 collapsed.

 2009 then produced +105.53%, the second-highest single-year return in the entire 14-exchange study.
 Only China's 2007 result exceeded it.
-This is sector mean reversion working exactly as designed, the sectors most destroyed in 2008 recovered most violently in 2009.
+This is sector mean reversion working exactly as designed: the sectors most destroyed in 2008 recovered most violently in 2009.
 Communication Services, Technology, and Real Estate all contributed.
-The +80.80% excess over SPY in 2009 is remarkable in isolation.
+The +80.80% excess over the Hang Seng in 2009 is remarkable in isolation.

 The problem is sequencing.
 Losing 53% then gaining 106% gets you back to roughly where you started.
 The compounding math is unforgiving.
 The strategy needed the 2009 recovery just to recover 2008 losses, not to build on them.